marcel41/annotation_workflow_template/docs/index.md

             run:    # commands run during this step
           - name:   # arbitrary name of the second step, etc.

+A job definition affords an `if` statement preventing its execution if the statement is false.
+For example, the job `perform_check` is only executed if the triggering push event was not authored by the bot account:

+    jobs:
+      perform_check:
+        if: github.event.pusher.name != 'github-actions[bot]'
+        runs-on: ubuntu-latest
+        steps:
+          - name:   # arbitrary name of the first step

 ## Steps shared by all three jobs

 ### 1. Cloning the repository to perform actions on it